ProticM/vue-gridmultiselect/docs/guide/examples.md

 ## Row Details

 Selected items can be shown together with a certain amount of details.
-To achieve this component prop `item-details` should be set.
+To achieve this, component prop `item-details` should be set.

 - __item-details__ - Holds the item property name having the desired details label value